Patricia Ann Darby, 74 - The Panolian

 Patricia Ann Darby, 74

-Patricia Ann Darby, 74, of Marks, passed away Friday, Dec.
-9, 2022 at Baptist Memorial Hospital in Oxford.
+Patricia Ann Darby, 74, of Marks, MS, passed away Friday December 9, 2022 at Baptist Memorial Hospital in Oxford, MS.

+The family will receive friends Tuesday December 13, 2022 from 10am until the memorial service begins at 11am, all at Marks United Methodist Church.

-Patricia was born Sept.
-5, 1948, in Memphis to the late Raymond and Marie Lanier Ford.
+Patricia was born September 5, 1948 in Memphis, TN to the late Raymond and Marie Lanier Ford.
 Patricia received her bachelor’s degree in education from Mississippi University for Women, “The W.” She retired in 2011 after over 30 years of service as a teacher.
-Her teaching duties included stents in the Nashville, and Tupelo, public school systems and culminated with her retirement from Delta Academy in Marks.
+Her teaching duties included stents in the Nashville, TN and Tupelo, MS public school systems and culminated with her retirement from Delta Academy in Marks, MS.

 Patricia was married to Gordon Darby and would have celebrated 50 years of marriage in two months.
 She enjoyed interior decorating, playing the piano, and was an avid painter in her spare time.